 Okay, now we get into the adventure proper, starting with the Yawning Portal.

 This is still a work in progress.
-We have just completed Chapter 2 and are about to start the Summer adventure.
-As we continue through the module, I will add more material as it is created.
+We have completed Chapter 4 and are about halfway through the Jarlaxle adventure.
+As we continue through the adventure, I will add more material as it is created.
 Stay tuned.

 And if you like these Resources pages, then check out the ones I’ve created for the other campaigns I’m running at the D&D Campaign Resources Page.